- Home

 Male options before cancer treatment

-In this section we discuss ways you can preserve your fertility before starting cancer treatment.
-It’s ideal to discuss the options with your cancer or fertility specialist at this time.
-For more on this, see Making decisions.
+This section outlines ways you can preserve your fertility before starting cancer treatment.
+It’s ideal to discuss the options with your cancer or fertility specialist as soon as possible.

 Learn more about: